acheshkov/program-graphs/README.md

 # program-graphs

-A python library to build graphs for programs written in different programming languages.
+An experimental python library to build graphs for programs written in different programming languages.
+The library is based on a great [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) library.

  - Control Flow Graph
  - Control Dependency Graph